Dynamsoft/capture-vision-react-native-samples/guide-scan-mrz.md

 const config = {
   /**
+   * Initialize the license.
-   * The license key required to initialize the MRZ Scanner.
+   * The license string here is a trial license.
+Note that network connection is required for this license to work.
+   * You can request an extension via the following link: https://www.dynamsoft.com/customer/license/trialLicense?product=mrz&utm_source=samples&package=react-native
    */
-  license: "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9", //The license string here grants a time-limited free trial which requires network connection to work.
+  license: "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9",

   /**
    * Determines whether the torch (flashlight) button is visible in the scanning UI.